Parchive/par3cmdline/windows/README.txt

 If you set -S1000 for a damaged file of 2000 blocks, it will consume max 4000 seconds.
 (2000 * 1000 * 2 = 4000,000 ms)
 4000 seconds are 66 minutes.
 You may need to wait so long.

+[ About "-r" option ]

+ This redundancy percent is against the number of input blocks.
+It's possible to set a value in range from 1% to 250%.
+Be careful that the redundancy isn't against input file size.
+When deduplication is enabled, there may be fewer input blocks.

+ For example, there may be a file of same bytes.
+Even when the file is large, the uniform bytes gives only two blocks.
+They are duplicated full size slice and the last tail slice.
+In this case, 100% redundancy will create only 2 recovery blocks.

+ To solve this problem, par2cmdline has "-rk", "-rm", or "-rg"  options.
+I will implement them in future.